rks101/eglinux/README.md

 Q. Does a mainframe or AS400 run UNIX/Linux?
 A. AIX is IBM's UNIX operating system primarily associated with IBM Power systems.
-AS400 - specifically IBM iSeries or System i or IBM i hardware can run Linux in a LPAR.
+IBM AS/400 and its successors run IBM i.
+Linux can also run on supported IBM Power systems, including in an LPAR.

 Some reading material: [1](http://www.linfo.org/flavors.html) and [2](https://www.lifewire.com/unix-flavors-list-4094248)

 ----